Areas of Expertise

 Relational Safety©

-A core themes of the Way to Well-being©, relational safety©, describes the optimal aim of relationships, where people are humanized, supported, and embraced.
+A core theme of the Way to Well-being©, relational safety©, describes the optimal aim of relationships, where people are humanized, supported, and embraced.

 “Plants for Mom,” Painting by Kalhan, research participant